How to Hit a Hybrid Golf Club from Tee to Green

 Both the 5 fairway wood and the 3 hybrid have similar lofts but the weight in the hybrid is near the face but the fairway wood has weight toward the back of the club head.

 The five wood in general will fly further and fly higher than the 3 hybrid which has a lower flight with less rollout.
-That is because the hybrid is in fact a replacement for a long iron.
 Overall distance is roughly similar.
 It just depends on what you prefer the look of and which you prefer to hit.

 If you like the look of a fairway wood at address then the 5 wood is a good option.